akarneliuk/service_provider_fabric/README.md

 This repository covers demo of Service Provider multi-vendor network running Segment Routing with various services on top.

 # ... and OpenConfig
 Whenever possible OpenConfig YANG modules are used to unify the configuration of Service Provider Fabric.
+Where it isn't possible (where OpenConfig YANG modules aren't created or not implemented by particular vendor), either vendor-native YANG modules or CLI-based Ansible playbooks are used.

 # Currently used network operation systems
 1) Arist EOS 4.21.1.1F